-- significant social, vocational or educational demands;

-- previous user of binaural hearing aids;

-- significant visual impairment; and

-- children.
+- significant vocational or educational demands; - previous user of binaural hearing aids within the past five (5) years supported by written documentation of medical need; - significant visual impairment, i.e. severe low vision as defined by the AMA best corrected visual of 20/200 or below or a visual acuity score of < 50; and - > children.

-FM Systems are not reimbursable by Medicaid.
+FM Systems and tinnitus maskers are not reimbursable by Medicaid.